empireio/django-api-domains/styleguide.md

 ### Services
-Logic around coordination and transactions.
+Business logic and logic around coordination and transactions.

 ---